Once trash is collected - and in many cases, recycled - the challenge lies in determining where it comes from and what it means.

 How to get involved?

-Contact the Citrus 20/20 Save Our Waters Committee or Aquatic Services and advise them you would like to be added to the annual distribution list of participants.
-Approximately, the first week of August, Citrus 20/20 will mail out information on the upcoming event.
+Contact Debra Burden at (352)527-7684 to advise them you would like to be added to the annual distribution list of participants.
+In June or July, Citrus 20/20 will mail out information on the upcoming event.
 This will include the contract agreement for your group, a sign up sheet, safety guidelines and information pertaining to the scheduled safety meeting.
+See Citrus County Water Resources for this information.

 There is a volunteer from each side of the County (East, West) that will be in-charge of contacting the participants.
 One member from each group must attend the safety meeting prior to the clean-up.
 At this time, all supplies, which include: shirts, gloves, hats, data cards, trash bags, pencils, stickers, etc. will be distributed to the proper representative to pass along to their organization.